.

 The only competition in the trees are an assortment of monkeylike prosimians.

-birds are predators.
-But these creatures restrict themselves to small
+of the flightless birds are predators.
+But these creatures restrict

-game.
-The Kongs are already too large to be prey for these, they
+themselves to small game.
+The Kongs are already too large to be prey

-large herbivores to compete with them for bounty.
-There are
+there are no large herbivores to compete with them for bounty.

-no oxen, no buffalo, no tapirs, elephants, rhinos, there are no deer or
+There are no oxen, no buffalo, no tapirs, elephants, rhinos, there are

-antelope, there are no grazers, no browsers.
-There are no competitors
+no deer or antelope, there are no grazers, no browsers.
+There

-to inhibit their growth.
-The Kongs can safely wander beyond
+nor competitors to inhibit their growth.
+The Kongs can safely

-to adapt to expand their food supply and range of diet.
-Does
+They have time to adapt to expand their food supply and range of diet.

-this include a shift to a more omnivorous diet?
-The acquisition or
+Does this include a shift to a more omnivorous diet?
+The acquisition

 The development of special feeding techniques?